 According to federal officials, 24-year-old Ethan Kollie did not know about the August 4 attack before it happened, but he allegedly lied to purchase guns and bought some of the accessories used by the Oregon District shooter.

-Kollie faces federal charges unrelated to the shooting and could face up to 15 years in prison.Grab the FREE WDTN News App for iPhone or Android.
+Kollie faces federal charges unrelated to the shooting and could face up to 15 years in prison.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.